eclipse-ecal/ecal/doc/rst/development/building_ecal_from_source.rst

   This will create a :file:`_build\\complete\\` directory in your eCAL root folder and build eCAL there.

-* To build even more:
+* **To build a complete setup**:

   #.
 For creating a setup, you have to also build the documentation and build the debug SDK binaries.

+     The batch files will compile eCAL with the MSVC 2015 Toolset to provide downwards compatibility.
+     Thus, you will need to install:

+     - The MSVC 2015 Toolset (-> v140) for your probably newer Visual Studio
+     - Qt5 as ``msvc2015_64`` (Or manually override it by setting ``Qt5_DIR``)

-     Execute the following batch files with the appropriate parameter to create the Visual Studio 2015 (v140) / 2017 (v141) / 2019 (v142) solution and build it:
+     Execute the following batch files with the appropriate parameter to create the Visual Studio 2015 (v140) / 2017 (v141) / 2019 (v142) solution and build it.

      .. code-block:: batch